JakeWharton/mkvdts2ac3/README.md

 * Tom Flanagan - Idea for downmixing support
 * lgringo - Suggestion to copy audio track delay
 * Huss - Suggestion of ability to set niceness
+* choekstr - Suggestion of existing AC3 check

-And to everyone who submitted bug reports through email and on networkedmediatank.com
+And to everyone who submitted bug reports through email and on networkedmediatank.com!

 License
 =======
     Copyright 2009 Jake Wharton

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.
     You may obtain a copy of the License at

        http://www.apache.org/licenses/LICENSE-2.0

     Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.